zerty/Wuxiaworld-to-epub/README.md

 # Wuxiaworld to epub
- A badly codded example of a scrapper for the the new wuxiaworld website to generate epubs.
+ A badly codded example of a python client for the the wuxiaworld v2 API to grab novel information and chapters to generate epubs.
-The code uses Google Protocol Buffers for data serialisation with the Wuxiaworld API and sonora (https://github.com/public/sonora) as gRPC-Web
+The code uses Google Protocol Buffers for data serialisation with the Wuxiaworld API and Sonora (https://github.com/public/sonora) as gRPC-Web.